Friday, January 30, 2015

 Abby: My Abby Anniversary, as I call it, is May 14, 2007.
 That’s the day I began living full-time as Abby.
 I was 53 years old.
 I lived in a relatively small town with only a couple other trans people that I knew of, and my family was a thousand miles away.
 I did have some friends who supported me, but mostly I figured out what I needed to do and how to do it on my own by searching for information and chatting with other trans people on the internet.

-At the time, I was self-employed, so my employer (me) was very understanding about my transition.
+Abby: At the time, I was self-employed, so my employer (me) was very understanding about my transition.
 I also worked alone and at home.
 So, I didn’t have to deal with getting permission from supervisors or dealing with coworkers.
 I did, however, have to figure out a plan to come out to all the attorneys, judges, court staff, and other people I encountered in my work.
-I am fortunate that that process went very smoothly and I had no real challenges to my transition.
+I am fortunate that the process went very smoothly, and I had no real challenges to my transition.

-Monika: At that time of your transition, did you have any transgender role models that you followed?
+Monika: During your transition, did you have any transgender role models who guided or inspired you?

 Abby: No, I didn’t.
 I knew of a lot of trans people via the Internet at that point.
 But I’ve always been pretty much of a loner who does things the way she feels is best, regardless of what others think.
 In addition, my journey to living as Abby was a spiritual journey toward authenticity and wholeness, not directly to live as a woman.
 That was simply a part of becoming my authentic self.